Implementing Hypnosis Strategies With Stereotactic Frame Placement

 Stereotaxy is a new technique in which an illusion is created to give a person a sense of touching something on what is really a flat surface.
 This augmented reality has been used in non-invasive surgeries.
-Scientists are continuing to explore how using the combination of hypnosis and stereotaxy can be used to achieve highly successful minimally invasive surgeries.
+Scientists are continuing to explore how using the combination of hypnosis and stereotaxy has been used to achieve highly successful minimally invasive surgeries.

 Stereotactic surgery relies on the premise that organs inside the body can be performed using this technique.
 In the past, a frame of reference that is reliable has been relegated to the areas of brain surgery.
 In addition, biopsies have also been used with this technique to remove tissue.